phillipeaton/JETPAC_VIC-20_disassembly/README.md

 3. Use [as65](https://www.kingswood-consulting.co.uk/assemblers/) to reassemble the source code back to a binary image.

-4. Use [md5sum](https://www.gnu.org/software/coreutils/) to compare the origianal binary image and the newly reassembled binary image to ensure they are identical.
+4. Use [md5sum](https://www.gnu.org/software/coreutils/) to compare the original binary image and the newly reassembled binary image to ensure they are identical.

 The info files mentioned above are used to tell dasmfw how the source code should be disassembled.
 They are developed by observing and/or single-stepping the program code running in the MAME debugger and updating the info files with appropriate disassembly commands.